abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 # Introduction

-Redfish is an evolving hardware management standard that is designed to be flexible, extensible, and interoperable.
+Redfish is an evolving hardware management standard that is designed to be flexible, extensible, and inter-operable.

-The Telemetry model is proposed to support the ability for a Redfish client to determine the characteristics of metric, specify aggregates of metrics to report and request that a metric be monitored against one or more thresholds.
+The telemetry model is a proposal to support the ability for a Redfish service to expose:
-.
-A the metric can comes from a variety of sources: environmental sensors, digital meters, discrete states or synthesized values, to name a few.

-This document helps implementers of Redfish services and clients understand the Redfish Telemetry data model.
+* The characteristics of metrics
+* The triggers to apply to a specific metric
+* The characteristics and contents of metric reports

 # Requirements of Telemetry Model
-In developing the Telemetry mode, these are the general requirements for the design.
+The telemetry model is design to fulfill the following requirements.

-* Support telemetry/sensors within the existing models
+* Support the telemetry/sensors properties within the existing models
-* Telemetry model is optional - not required
+* The telemetry model shall be optional.
+The elements of the telemetry model are incremental to existing models
-* Comprehends various type of telemetry sources
+* Comprehends various sources of metrics
 * Models for capabilities beyond a telemetry reading

 The requirement to support telemetry and sensors within the existing models is driven by the fact that properties representing environmental sensors and digital meters are present throughout the current Redfish models.
-In this document, these properties will be reference to as _metric properties_.
-A metric property in a single resource, along with other properties, and can be a simple JSON object or within a complex JSON object.
-A metric property can be within a resource dedicated to metrics (e.g MemoryMetrics).
-With YANG models, the dedicated object is used often.
+In this document, these properties will be referred to as _metric properties_.

+The metric properties in the current Redfish model can appear is a variety of ways.
+The presumption is that this variety will continue as models are extended or added.
+Metric properties can be a simple JSON object or within a complex JSON object within a resource (e.g. Thermal and Power resource).
+Metric properties can be in a dedicated resource (e.g. MemoryMetrics resource).
+With YANG models, the dedicated resource is used often (e.g. statistics resource).
-The Telemetry model should should work this diverse variation and continue to allow metric properties to be placed anywhere in the Redfish model.
 ![Figure 1](TelemetryWhitePaper/Figure-MetricProperties.jpg "Figure 1")

-The requirement that the Telemetry model should be optional means that no part of the model is required to be implemented.
-More specifically, that there is no dependency between the elements of the Telemetry model, so the service only implements that portion of the Telemetry model of interest.
-With the current Redfish models, the client can retrieve a resource and extract the metric of interest.
-That should not change.
-Only if the Redfish service wishes to expose the capabilities of the Telemetry model is that portion of the Telemetry model implemented.
+The requirement that the telemetry model shall be optional means that no part of the model is required to be implemented.
+More specifically, a Redfish service can implement none, one or all of the elements in the telemetry model.
+Only if the Redfish service desires to expose the capabilities of the telemetry model should that portion of the telemetry model implemented.

-The requirement that the Telemetry model comprehend various telemetry resources recognizes the that one can measure anything.
-The Telemetry model should support the following types of metrics:
+The requirement that the Telemetry model comprehends various telemetry resources recognizes the that there many sources of metrics.
+The telemetry model supports the following types of metrics:

-* **Environmental sensor** - which measures an element in the physical world (e.g. temperature)
+* **Environmental sensor** - measures an element in the physical world (e.g. temperature).
+These metrics are characterize by a physical value and the measurement of that value.
+The sensitivity of the sensor determines the precision, accuracy and error characteristics of the measured value.
-* **Digital meter** - which measures a value characterize digital behavior (e.g. cache hits)
+* **Digital meter** - measures a value characterize digital behavior (e.g. cache hits).
+A cache hit meter is an example of a digital meter.
-* **State sensor** - which reports on the state of an element or resource
+* **State sensor** - reports on the state of an element or resource
-* **Discrete sensor** - who's measurement has specific discrete values (e.g. vertical, horizontal, inclined)
+* **Discrete sensor** - measures has specific discrete values.
+The state sensor is an example of a discrete sensor (enabled, disabled).
+Another example is a inclination sensor (vertical, horizontal, inclined), which measures a physical aspect.
-* **Gauge sensor** - who's measurement are continuous within a range
+* **Gauge sensor** - who's measurement are continuous within a range.
+A environmental sensor is an example of a gauge sensor.
-* **Statistical metric** - which is a computation on a metric over a time interval (e.g. min, max, average)
+* **Statistical metric** - is a computation on a metric over a time interval (e.g. min, max, average)
-* **Synthesized metric** - which is a computation of a metric from other metrics
+* **Synthesized metric** - is a computation of a metric from other metrics.
+These metrics are calculated by applying a formula to one or more other metrics.
+The precision, accuracy and error this metric is influenced by the precision, accuracy and error of its dependent metrics.

 The requirement to support higher level telemetry capabilities means supporting more than just metric readings.
 This includes: